 Business financing for rural areas

-ELY Centres also help to facilitate entrepreneurship in the Finnish countryside.
-Subsidies from the Rural Development Fund provide newly established or expanding companies with opportunities to develop and modernise their operations.
+ELY Centres and Leader Groups also help to facilitate entrepreneurship in the Finnish countryside.
+The EU's rural development funding schemes offer a wide range of opportunities for businesses to develop and modernise their operations.